yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

    ![](https://imgur.com/EbEgggL.png)

-2. To add FAQs for multi-lingual bots, click **Language settings** to add the languages that you want to add to your bot.
+2. To add FAQs for multi-lingual AI-agents, click **Language settings** to add the languages that you want to add to your AI-agent.

     <img src="https://imgur.com/wogF8tg.png" alt="Converstion settings" width="50%"/>